Don't Talk to Strangers (film)

-Don't Talk to Strangers (also known as Dangerous Pursuit) is a 1994 Made-for-TV psychological thriller film.
+Don't Talk to Strangers (also known as Dangerous Pursuit) is a 1994 made-for-TV psychological thriller film.
 It was directed by Robert Lewis and starred Pierce Brosnan.

 Plot

-The unhappy marriage of Jane (Shanna Reed) and her alcoholic policeman husband Bonner (Terry O'Quinn) leads to divorce and Jane get the custody for their son.
+The unhappy marriage of Jane (Shanna Reed) and her alcoholic policeman husband Bonner (Terry O'Quinn) leads to divorce and Jane get custody for their son.
 Soon, she meets a gentleman in her workplace, after a few weeks they fall in love and get married.
 Gentleman Douglas Patrick Brody (Pierce Brosnan) and his new wife Jane Brody attempt to build a new life, and move to a new state.
 However, the former husband follows them.
 This is just a beginning of the story filled with suspense and surprises.
-As it turns out, Patrick Brody (Pierce Brosnan) is the villain behind a number of crimes.
+As it turns out, Patrick is the villain behind a number of crimes.